scipy/scipy.org/source/topical-software.rst

   for the NCBI taxonomy database, written in Python/Tk, was developed in 1998.

 * `PyPhy : A phylogenomic approach to microbial evolution
-  <http://www.cbs.dtu.dk/thomas/pyphy/>`_: PyPhy is a set of python scripts and
+  <http://www.cbs.dtu.dk/thomas/pyphy/>`_: PyPhy is a set of Python scripts and
   modules for automatic, large-scale reconstructions of phylogenetic relationships of complete microbial genomes.